Steve Chalke: Housing

 In the late 1980s Chalke set up Oasis' first housing project, developed to accommodate homeless young people living in South London and to support them on their journey to independent housing.
-In the late 1990s Chalke began working with a group of churches in his home town of Croydon, as well as in partnership with Croydon Council to establish what is now known as the Croydon Foyer.
-The Foyer, which opened in 2000, and is accredited through the Foyer Federation, provides housing and training for homeless people aged 18 to 25.
+In the late 1990s Chalke began working with a group of churches in his home town of Croydon, as well as in partnership with Croydon Council to establish the Croydon Foyer.
+The foyer, which opened in 2000, was accredited through the Foyer Federation, provided housing and training for homeless people aged 18 to 25.

-The provision of housing for vulnerable people has continued to be a priority for Chalke and Oasis.
+Although the Croydon Foyer has now closed, the provision of housing for vulnerable people has continued to be a priority for Chalke and Oasis.
 As a result, in April 2014 Oasis Housing formally merged with another homelessness charity known as Aquila Way to become what is now known as Oasis Community Housing, one of the Oasis UK subsidiary charities.
-It now helps around 1,200 vulnerable young people into housing each year.
+It now supports around 1,200 vulnerable young people into housing each year as well as providing a range of other services.

 Educator

 From its early days Oasis has been involved in the provision of education not only in the UK but also in Asia and Africa.

-In the UK early in the 1990s, Oasis began to develop professional training for youth workers.
+In the UK early in the 1990s, Oasis also began to develop professional training for youth workers.
 By 2009, this had grown into a range of academically and professionally validated short courses, undergraduate and postgraduate programmes of study in children's work, youth work and family practice and the Oasis College for Higher Education was established in central London.

 In 2004 Chalke set up Oasis Community Learning as part of the Oasis Group of charities in order to deliver secondary education through the UK Government's Academies programme.
 The first three Oasis academies, at Enfield Lock, Grimsby and Immingham, opened in September 2007.
-Oasis’ involvement with secondary education has since grown and, from 2009, it also began to develop a focus on primary education.
-Today Oasis is responsible for 52 primary, secondary or all-through academies across England.
+Oasis’ involvement with secondary education has since grown and, from 2011, it also began to develop a focus on primary education.
+Today Oasis is responsible for 54 primary, secondary or all-through academies across England.

-Oasis Community Learning aims to serve its academy students as well as to provide a centre of lifelong learning for the entire community, including; adult learning courses, community workers, healthy living programmes, sports courts and out-of-hours children's, youth and adult activities.
+Through its educational arm Oasis aims to serve its academy students as well as to provide a centre of lifelong learning for the entire community, including; adult learning courses, community workers, healthy living programmes, sports courts and out-of-hours children's, youth and adult activities.

+In 2022 Oasis was appointed by the UK government – together with the Harris Federation, Star Academies and Outwood Grange Academies Trust – to develop the National Institute of Teaching.
+According to the Department for Education “The National Institute of Teaching was founded by four leading school trusts, with a long and established record in helping teachers and leaders carve out the career that is right for them and working with children in local communities.”
+Its task is to boost the quality of teaching and school leadership by carrying out research, applying the insights to its professional development programmes, and sharing findings with the whole education sector.